-'''

-(name [ IN | OUT | IN OUT ] data type [ DEFAULT value ])
+(name [IN | OUT | IN OUT] data_type [DEFAULT value])

-'''

-parameter for receiving input data into the procedure or function.
+name is an identifier assigned to the formal parameter.
+If specified, IN defines the parameter for receiving input data into the procedure or function.
 An IN parameter can also be initialized to a default value.
 If specified, OUT defines the parameter for returning data from the procedure or function.
 If specified, IN OUT allows the parameter to be used for both input and output.
 If all of IN, OUT, and IN OUT are omitted, then the parameter acts as if it were defined as IN by default.
-Whether a parameter is IN, OUT, or IN OUT is referred to as the parameter's mode. $data_type$ defines the datatype of the parameter. value is a default value assigned to an IN parameter in the called program if an actual parameter is not specified in the call.
+Whether a parameter is IN, OUT, or IN OUT is referred to as the parameter's mode. $data_type$ defines the data type of the parameter. value is a default value assigned to an IN parameter in the called program if an actual parameter is not specified in the call.